 For Non-Resident Hunters in Arizona

 Lastly, for non-residents, check the weather before your trip and pack appropriate clothing and gear.
-Arizona can be mercilessly hot or it can be quite cold.
+Arizona can be mercilessly hot, but it can also get quite cold.
 Having a diverse layering kit that can handle both ends of the spectrum is key.
-And with that know that everything in Arizona wants to poke and scratch you, so the terrain is hard on gear.
+And with that, know that everything in Arizona wants to poke and scratch you, so the terrain is hard on gear.

 Plan Your Arizona Hunting Season With onX Hunt